Home

 2022-05-23 20:19:20

-KYIV, Could 23 (Reuters) - A Ukrainian court sentenced a Russian soldier to life in prison on Monday for killing an unarmed civilian in the first struggle crimes trial arising from Russia's invasion.
+KYIV, Might 23 (Reuters) - A Ukrainian courtroom sentenced a Russian soldier to life in jail on Monday for killing an unarmed civilian within the first struggle crimes trial arising from Russia's invasion.

-Choose Serhiy Agafonov mentioned Shishimarin, finishing up a "legal order" by a soldier of upper rank, had fired a number of pictures on the victim's head from an automatic weapon. read extra
+Judge Serhiy Agafonov mentioned Shishimarin, finishing up a "criminal order" by a soldier of upper rank, had fired several shots at the victim's head from an automatic weapon. read extra

 Register now for FREE limitless entry to Reuters.com